Comuna 13 History – Medellins Street Art Capital

-Fortunately today Communa 13 is much, much safer and is actually one of the most popular tourist attractions in the city.
+Today Communa 13 is much, much safer and one of the most popular tourist attractions in Medellin.
 This is because the community is now a vibrant place full of art.

-So let’s step back in time and go through Comuna 13’s history and its miraculous recovery.
+So let’s step back in time and go through Comuna 13’s history and its miraculous recovery so you can get the best out of your visit! ✨

 Comuna 13 is located on the steep hills in the west of Medellin.
 Over 200,000 people call the neighborhood home.